osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex3-submit-osg.md

 In this version of the geolocating exercise, you will submit jobs to the OSG from `login04.osgconnect.net` and hopefully getting back much more interesting results!
-You will be using the same exact payload as you did in [dHTC exercise 1](/materials/osg/ex1-submit-refresher).
+You will be using the same exact payload as you did in [Grid exercise 1](/materials/osg/ex1-submit-refresher).

 ### Gathering network information from the OSG